 “Studies have shown this effect, but we need more information to be certain”.

-For instance, many of the studies have small participant groups or only use rodents.
+For instance, many studies have small participant groups or use only rodents.
 Even if there’s only limited scientific research, ashwagandha’s long-standing use in Ayurvedic medicine is enough for many people to feel confident in its efficacy.

 Health benefits of ashwagandha for men

 While ashwagandha is said to positively affect many different hormones, it may have specific benefits for men’s sexual health.
 Studies suggest that testosterone levels, sex drive, and sperm count can all be positively affected by ashwagandha.
-As with insulin, we aren’t sure if this is related to normalized cortisol levels, or if it’s a separate benefit.
+As with insulin, we aren’t sure whether this is related to normalized cortisol levels or a separate benefit.

 Ashwagandha negative side effects

 Between studies and user reports, the most common side effects seem to be stomach upset, diarrhea, and headaches.
 Some people also report sweating and increased heart rate.
-This could be due to ashwagandha’s potential effect on the thyroid hormones, which control metabolism and heart rate (among many other things).
+This could be due to ashwagandha’s potential effects on thyroid hormones, which regulate metabolism and heart rate (among other functions).

 However, it’s important to note that almost all adverse reactions happen at high doses.
 As with most dietary supplements, ashwagandha isn’t recommended for pregnant or nursing women.